 The "Sparks Liner High" bad end has Shirou fighting Saber Alter solo and die defeating her.
-Even if he dies, Shirou reaches the top of the top, having defeated a mighty heroic spirit.
+Even if he dies, Shirou has defeated an impossibly powerful Heroic Spirit.

 Not Quite Dead: Kotomine grinds Zouken's skull to dust and exorcises him, but he can reform his body later as his soul is kept safe within Sakura's heart.

-Oh Crap: Zouken and Assassin weren't particularly worried when Rider stood against them, seeing as she had been unimpressive until then.
+Oh Crap: Zouken and Assassin aren't particularly worried when Rider stands against them, seeing as she had been unimpressive up to that point.
 They soon go into Oh Crap territory when she slams Assassin's face into the wall.

 Our Vampires Are Different: Zouken Matou by Nasuverse terminology is basically a magically induced vampire.
 His quest for immortality has caused his body and soul to decay, thus coming up against the problem all Nasuverse vampires face, causing him to seek something better.